All API requests are authenticated using API keys passed in the X-API-Key

 access.
 Scopes follow the resource:action pattern.

-These scopes are granted to all new API keys:
+These scopes are granted to all new API keys at creation time:

 For additional security, you can restrict API key usage to specific IP addresses or CIDR ranges.
 Contact support to configure IP allowlisting for your organization.